lgommans/OS3-Anki/README.md

 ## How to use

+Install Anki if you have not already.
+It is available in the repositories, but that seems to be broken.
+Download from <https://apps.ankiweb.net/#download>.

 With Ctrl+I (or File -> Import) you can import decks.
 Use "Allow HTML" when importing these decks.